bryanbraun/music-box-fun/site/README.md

 # Frontend

 The static frontend for the app.
-It's bundle-free and has no build step.
+It's bundle-free and powered by ES Modules.

 ## Running it locally